toz7ekma/basement/README.md

 ------
 basement repo editing note :
 **adding a new thing be like this**
-1. first
+1. firstly (if it does not exist)

  ### new category

- * it name
+ 2. lastly

-2. last
+ * it name and link
  ```link
  www.google.com
  ```